ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 Any other data that is repeated across multiple JPTs or CPTs is externalized so that it is uniform across every issuance.
-This includes preventing the usage of optional Headers, dynamic mapping of claims to payloads, changes to how many payloads are included, and the ordering of the payloads.
+This includes preventing the use of optional Headers, dynamic mapping of claims to payloads, changes to how many payloads are included, and the ordering of the payloads.